aditishetty23/Age-Gender-Detection-System/README.md

-# Age and Gender Prediction System
+# Age and Gender Detection System
 ###  This is a Project Done in Code Clause Internship in December 2022
 #### 1. This project is created using tools:
 - VS Code